zone-eu/zone-mta/README.md

 - Sending Zone support: send different messages using different IP addresses
 - Built-in support for delayed messages.
 Just use a future value in the Date header and the message is not sent out before that time
 - Assign specific recipient domains to specific Sending Zones
-- Queue is stored in LevelDB
+- Queue is stored in MongoDB
 - Built in IPv6 support
 - Uses STARTTLS for outgoing messages by default, so no broken padlock images in Gmail
 - Smarter bounce handling